Here is Here. And Everywhere.

 Tobias Rehberger’s artwork Here is Here.
 And Everywhere. responds to a brief to connect people and places along the main thoroughfare in the growing neighbourhood of Green Square.

-Through our public art program, the City of Sydney has ensured creativity is embedded in Green Square’s public spaces through the Green Square public art strategy, authored and curated by Amanda Sharrad.
+Our public art program ensures creativity is embedded in the precinct’s public spaces, aligned with the Green Square public art strategy, authored and curated by Amanda Sharrad.

 The series of 4 colourful and playful elements include seating, plants and light, and create delightful places for visitors and residents to enjoy and engage with throughout the town centre.